The Importance of Cruciferous Vegetables

-In men, indoles keep testosterone from being metabolized to estrogen pathways.
+In men, indoles keep testosterone from being pushed toward estrogen metabolic pathways.

 4. Viral Infections?

-Animal model research on Respiratory papillomatosis, caused by HPV, have shown that severity of disease is lessened with increased cruciferous vegetable consumption.
+Animal model research on respiratory papillomatosis, caused by human papilloma virus (HPV–a sexually transmitted disease), have shown the severity of that disease is lessened with increased cruciferous vegetable consumption.

-Women diagnosed with cervical intra-epithelial neoplasia (CIN), also caused by HPV, were given I3C for 12 weeks.
+In one study women diagnosed with cervical intra-epithelial neoplasia (CIN) found on abnormal pap smear and also caused by HPV, were given I3C for 12 weeks.
 Almost 50% of them had no evidence of CIN with the final biopsy.